QAInsights/windows-docker-jmeter/README.md

 ## How to run JMeter on Windows Container?
 First you need to install Docker for Windows.
 Second, you need compatible Windows version as your base OS.
 If there is a conflict, you may not be able to run it.

 Use `docker pull qainsights/jmeter511` command to pull the image.
+This will pull the image from Docker Hub.

 Use `docker run qainsights/jmeter511` command to run JMeter inside the container.
 Below is the sample command which executes the sample JMeter test plan located in the `examples` folder.

 `docker run qainsights/jmeter511 -n -t .\examples\CSVSample.jmx -l Run1.jtl`

+To run in interactive mode, use the below command.

+`docker run -it qainsights/jmeter511 -n -t .\examples\CSVSample.jmx -l Run1.jtl`

+To remove the container once the execution is completed, use the below command.

+`docker run -rm qainsights/jmeter511 -n -t .\examples\CSVSample.jmx -l Run1.jtl`

 If you want to mount your host machine, you can use the below sample command.